Kyoshi Book 1 Review – The Rise of Kyoshi

 Empathy is one of the author’s talents.
 Yee has an ability to get into a character’s head and present them in varied and interesting ways.
 Jianzhu’s POV chapters show this fantastically, as what begins as a lost, grieving soul morphs into one of the most terrifying Avatar villains in the franchise.

 There was one major plot point that ended up a little marred by the aesthetics of the book.
 I’m talking about Yun’s death being a little less than believable due to his awesome ink hand.
-It feels like a clear marker for very important character status, and that’s later shown to be true.
-Because of it, I didn’t trust that he was truly dead, even though that belief is what propels most of Kyoshi’s journey.
+It feels like a clear marker for ‘very important character status’.
+Because of that, I didn’t trust that he was truly dead, even though that belief is what propels most of Kyoshi’s journey.

 That said, I don’t hate it too much.
 It does paint a pretty vivid image, after all.

 On the topic of character deaths, we all miss Kelsang.
 He represented a loss of innocence that Kyoshi had struggled to achieve in the first place, and I miss his place in the story.
-I could have done with a bit more of his input on Kyoshi’s life and how he challenged her to think more kindly.
+I could have done with a bit more of his input on Kyoshi’s life and how he challenged her to think more kindly before he left the plot.
 That said, at least the memory of him is strong throughout, nipping at Kyoshi’s heels whenever she starts to feel a little guilty.

 To Conclude

-You can read my review of the sequel here: The Shadow of Kyoshi – Book Review.
+You can already read my review of the sequel here: The Shadow of Kyoshi – Book Review.